liuwuliuyun/tf-mcp-server/docs/conftest-avm-validation.md

 This tool validates all `.tf` files in the specified workspace folder, similar to how aztfexport creates folders under the workspace root (default: `/workspace`).
 It automatically runs `terraform init`, `terraform plan`, and validates the resulting plan.
 You can customise the root path by setting the `MCP_WORKSPACE_ROOT` environment variable.

 **Parameters:**
-- `folder_name` (required): Name of the folder under the configured workspace root to validate (e.g., "exported-rg-acctest0001")
+- `workspace_folder` (required): Path to the workspace folder to validate (relative paths resolve against the configured workspace root)
 - `policy_set` (optional, default: "all"): Policy set to use
 - `severity_filter` (optional): Severity filter for avmsec policies
 - `custom_policies` (optional): Comma-separated list of custom policy paths